salimfadhley/jenkinsapi/doc/source/index.rst

     easy_install jenkinsapi

- * In Jenkins > 1.518 you will need to disable "Prevent Cross Site Request Forgery exploits".
+* If using Jenkins > 1.518 please see :doc:`csrf_protection` if you leave the "Prevent Cross Site Request Forgery exploits" option enabled.
 * Remember to set the Jenkins Location in general settings - Jenkins' REST web-interface will not work if this is set incorrectly.

 Examples
 --------